6 College Money Tips

 - With discounted bus trips that a company like MegaBus has to offer, a round-trip ticket can be as little as three dollars if booked early enough.
 If that is not a sure-fire way to save money then I don’t know what is!
 Keep your eyes open for good deals.

-- STA Travel is a great student travel company that has tons of discounted prices on airfare, hotels and other modes of transportation.
+- Student Universe is a great student travel company that has tons of discounted prices on airfare, hotels and other modes of transportation.

 - Textbooks can be the biggest budget breaker of the semester.
 Buying used books can be much cheaper than new, but shop early before the stock runs out.